nrobinson2000/neopo/docs/README.md

 Neopo will be installed to `~/.local/bin/neopo` (Linux) or `/usr/local/bin/neopo` (macOS).

-Alternatively, you can clone this repository and add the directory to your `PATH`:
+Alternatively, you can clone this repository, add the directory to your `PATH`, and run the install command:

 ```bash
 $ git clone https://github.com/nrobinson2000/neopo